saregbesola/PowerShell/README.md

 # Description
   Creates SharePoint modern pages from word documents (docx).
 This function let you convert a single or multiple word documents to modern pages with a single line of command.
+This command is for you if you have wanted to create table of content (TOC) in modern pages.
+Add TOC to your word document and run the command.
+It will create the page with the table of content and anchor link to each heading/section.

 # Import module
 To get started, download or clone the repository.
 If you download it as a zip file, unzip it and copy the folder named ConvertWordDocumentToModernPage along with its content to Modules folder inside WindowsPowerShell directory in Program Files i.e. C:\Program Files\WindowsPowerShell\Modules.
 Then follow the steps below to import the module and run the command.